 The group is exposed to interest rate risk as entities in the group borrow funds at floating interest rates (mostly Euribor plus bankers margin).
 The group has no outstanding interest swap or hedging contracts.
-The effect on the financial statements of a 1% change in interest rate amounts to approximately EUR 290,000 based on the total outstanding financial debt of EUR 29 million at the end of 2011.
+The effect on the financial statements of a 1% change in interest rate amounts to approximately EUR 210,000 based on the total outstanding financial debt of EUR 21 million at the end of 2012.
+For 2011 a 1% change in interest rate would have amounted to approximately EUR 290,000 based on a total outstanding amount of debt of EUR 29 million at the end of 2011.
 For 2010 a 1% change in interest rate would have amounted to approximately EUR 300,000 based on a total outstanding amount of debt of EUR 30 million at the end of 2010.
 An increase in interest rates would result in a decrease of the company's net result.